goblimey/rplidar_sdk_go/README.md

     func (d ConcreteRPlidarDriver) StartMotor() {
 	C.RPDriverStartMotor(d.driver)
     }

+The cgo tool has a nasty habit of occasionally rewriting the original source code, including removing all comments.
+For this reason, the Go code that uses cgo, usb_driver.go, does not contain any comments.
+All comments are kept in the Driver interface driver.go.

+An alternative approach to implementing this Go driver would be to mimic the C++ driver line for line, but whoever did that would need to maintain it as new versons of the C++ driver are issued.
+As long as any future version of the C++ driver respects the manufacturer's own interface, this wrapper should work with it.

 For more details of Go calling C++ code via a C interface, read [the manual](https://golang.org/cmd/cgo/).
 The Go project github.com/burke/howto-go-with-cpp provides a simple worked example.